isbees/Dots-and-Boxes/README.md

 # Dots-and-Boxes
-This is a simple game project.
+Dots and boxes game for APCS final project.